pol/dwarf-fortress-guides/mixtrak/s2c02-strike-the-earth.md

 - ⇨ Designate the wagon for removal (using `q`)
 - ⇨ Turn off Miners' [hauling labors](http://dwarffortresswiki.org/index.php/DF2014:Labor 'wikilink')
 - ⇨ Turn on [Brewing labor](http://dwarffortresswiki.org/index.php/Labor "wikilink") for your Herbalist/Woodcrafter
+- ⇨ Turn on `Wood Cutting` for your Herbalist/Woodcrafter

 Additionally, let's change some [Standing orders](http://dwarffortresswiki.org/index.php/Standing_orders "wikilink").
 It's best of only the farmers are allowed to `h`arvest, so they level up faster.
 No `m`ix food, for easier tracking of supplies.
 Dwarves should gather refuse from outside, including vermin remains.
 This creates a little extra work, but keeping refuse tidied away reduces the
 [Undead](http://dwarffortresswiki.org/index.php/Undead "wikilink") risk.
 Going back out with `Esc` and then into the `F`orbid section, dwarves should claim used ammunition (`p`) and other death i`t`ems.
 We want useful items and corpses squared away, and will ensure that the surface is not accessible during mometns of danger anyway.
 Finally, the `W`orkshop orders.
 No auto `l`oom, no auto-collect `w`ebs.
 We want some thread left un-loomed for sutures, and collecting webs from the caverns is too dangerous.
 It will become feasible to change these options back later.